jw120/aoc-code/README.md

 My solutions to advent of code.
 So far contains:

+ * Ongoing 2021 in Python and Haskell (done in 2021 advent season)
  * Complete 2020 in Python (done in 2020 advent season)
  * Partial 2019 in Python (started in 2020 advent season)
  * Partial 2018 in Haskell (started in 2018 advent season)